system76/docs/_articles/switch.md

 ### Finding Programs And Files

 Ubuntu has a [Dash](https://help.gnome.org/misc/release-notes/3.6/users-activities-overview.html.en) much like Apple's [Spotlight](https://support.apple.com/en-us/HT204014) search.
-If you press the Super key <kbd><span class="fl-ubuntu"></span></kbd> all graphical software and files can be searched for easily.
+All graphical software and files can be searched for easily with a press of the Super key <kbd><span class="fl-ubuntu"></span></kbd> .
 ![apple-software](/images/switch/apple-search.png)

 ---